The Office (American TV series): Casting

 According to Jenna Fischer, the series used an unusual casting process that did not involve a script.
 For example, the producers asked the actors several questions and they responded as the characters they were auditioning for.
 NBC programmer Kevin Reilly originally suggested Paul Giamatti to producer Ben Silverman for the role of Michael Scott, but the actor declined.
-Martin Short, Hank Azaria and Bob Odenkirk were reported to be interested in the part.
+Martin Short, Hank Azaria, and Bob Odenkirk were reported to be interested in the part.
 Silverman offered the role to Ricky Gervais, who played David Brent in the British series, but he declined as he felt it would not make sense and did not want to move to the United States.

 In January 2004, Variety reported that Steve Carell, of the Comedy Central program The Daily Show with Jon Stewart, was in talks to play the role.
 At the time, he was already committed to another NBC midseason replacement comedy, Come to Papa, but the series was quickly canceled, allowing his full commitment to The Office.
 Carell later said that he had only seen about half of the original pilot episode of the British series before he auditioned.
 He did not continue watching for fear that he would start copying Gervais' characterizations.
 Other people who were considered or auditioned for the role included Ben Falcone, Alan Tudyk, Jim Zulevic, and Paul F. Tompkins.
 Rainn Wilson was cast as power-hungry sycophant Dwight Schrute, and he watched every episode of the British series before he auditioned.
 Wilson had originally auditioned for Michael, a performance that he described as a "terrible Ricky Gervais impersonation"; however, the casting directors liked his audition as Dwight much more and hired him.
 Seth Rogen, Matt Besser, Patton Oswalt, and Judah Friedlander also auditioned for the role.
 Carell was later joined by his wife Nancy Carell when she was cast to play Carol Stills, a love interest of Michael Scott.
 When asked what it was like working with her husband, Carell said she was intimidated at first as she had retired from acting years prior, but that they had fun together.

 John Krasinski (left) and Jenna Fischer (right) were cast as the "will-they-won't-they" couple Jim Halpert and Pam Beesly; both actors were relatively unknown before the show's airing.

 John Krasinski and Jenna Fischer were cast in their respective roles as Jim and Pam, the main love interests.
 Krasinski attended school with B. J. Novak, where the two were best friends.
 Before Krasinski landed the role, he considered quitting acting.
 He discussed on The Late Show with Stephen Colbert that he moved to New York City and gave himself two to three years for his acting career to succeed or he would quit.
-He did not enjoy waiting tables and struggling to find roles, but his mom told him to wait it out until the end of the year.
+He did not enjoy waiting tables and struggling to find roles, but his mother told him to wait it out until the end of the year.
 He booked his role in The Office just three weeks later.